 Step 3: The Executor

 Even if code passes validation, we still need runtime protection.
-Again, I’m being overly cautious here and creating a custom Python environment with only certain built-in functions:
+Again, I’m being overly cautious here and creating a separate sub-process to run code:

 }